kevinzunigacuellar/web/src/content/blog/introducing-astro-layouts.md

 });
 ```

-The `layoutOptions` object is where you define the glob pattern and the layout that you want to use.

-- The `key` is the glob pattern to the files you would like to select
-- The `value` is the absolute path to the layout component.
+In the `layoutOptions` object, you define the glob pattern and the layout to be used.
+The `key` represents the glob pattern for selecting files, while the `value` represents the absolute path to the layout component.

-You can get as specific as you want with glob patterns.
-For example, you can use:
+You can be as specific as needed with the glob patterns.
+Here are some examples:

-- `pages/blog/**/*.md` to match all markdown files the pages in the blog folder.
+- `pages/blog/**/*.md` matches all markdown files in the blog folder.
-- `pages/blog/**/*.mdx` to match all MDX files the pages in the blog folder.
+- `pages/blog/**/*.mdx` matches all MDX files in the blog folder.
-- `pages/projects/*` to match all top level files in the blog folder.
+- `pages/projects/*` matches all top-level files in the blog folder.
-- `pages/**/*` to match all files in the pages folder.
+- `pages/**/* matches` all files in the pages folder.

-You can target any file in the `src` folder.
-For example, if you have your content in the `src/content` folder, you can use:
+You can target any file within the `src` folder.
+For instance, if your content resides in the src/markdown folder, you can use the following configuration:

 ```js
 const layoutOptions = {